-Las Vegas’ budget hotels are usually at the end of the Strip, like the Stratosphere to the north.
+Las Vegas’ budget hotels are usually at one end of the Strip, like the STRAT* (formerly Stratosphere) to the north.
 It’s in a slightly scruffy area with not much around, but is an easy two-mile bus ride to the central Strip or Fremont Street.
-I stayed in a ‘Select’ room, with two queen beds and an en-suite with bath.
-You don’t get much in the way of extras, but rooms are spacious and clean.
+My ‘Select’ room had two queen beds and an en-suite with bath.
+You don’t get many extras, but rooms are spacious and clean.

 Other budget Las Vegas Strip hotels include the Luxor, Excalibur and Circus Circus.

-Inside it’s done up in bright and airy tropical ‘South Beach style’, with white walls decorated with greenery and flashes of bright orange.
-I stayed in a standard Paradise Tower rooms, but you can also upgrade to a bungalow near to the pool.
+Inside it’s done up in bright and airy tropical ‘South Beach style’, with white walls decorated with greenery and flashes of orange.
+I stayed in a standard Paradise Tower room, but you can also upgrade to a bungalow near to the pool.
 All rooms come with plantation-style shutters and rattan furniture to go with the theme, along with a big flatscreen TV, safe and desk.

 Got $140/£105?
 Try Paris Las Vegas

-Up the budget a bit more and you can stay right in the heart of the Strip at Paris Las Vegas.
-It’s in a great location an easy walk to all the main sights.
+Up the budget a bit more and you can stay right in the heart of the Strip at Paris Las Vegas*.
+It’s in a great location an easy walk to the main sights.
 The hotel has gone all out with the Parisian theme, with their own versions of the Arc de Triomphe and Louvre.
 And of course there’s the Eiffel Tower – with a big octagonal swimming pool beneath one of its legs.

 Other mid-range options on the Strip include Caesar’s Palace, Vdara and Mirage.

 Got $210/£158?
 Try The Bellagio

 The resort is located right at the heart of the Strip, but is set back behind a lake with those famous fountains so you’re away from the bustle on the streets.
 The rooms are decorated in muted colours in understated, elegant style with Italian furniture.
 There are 20 places to eat around the Bellagio, one of which has $100 million worth of Picasso paintings on its walls.